neu-self-image-experiments/sie-firebase/README.md

 ```
 npm run storybook
 ```
 to initiate Storybook.
-To preview your work, go to [http://localhost:6006](http://localhost:6006); here, you will find a preview of the entire interface.
+To see your work, go to [http://localhost:6006](http://localhost:6006); here, you will find a preview of the entire interface.
 Storybook allows you to view and test each component, parameter and responsive behavior.
-To read more about it, checkout Storybook's documentation [here](https://storybook.js.org/docs/react/get-started/introduction).
+To read more about it, you can check out Storybook's documentation [here](https://storybook.js.org/docs/react/get-started/introduction).

 After running the commands above, you should be all set to start working.